PhucXDoan/pxd/README.md

 The `cite` UI can search for every instance of citation and do some basic checks on them, mainly to catch any typos.

+# Utilities.

+The infamous utilities module.
+This just has helper functions that do very specific things and are useful to have in a very general context.
+Some more helper functions might be added, but the size of this module will always be made small, because having a large number of helper functions makes it hard to remember them all, thus they'd be used less often, defeating the whole point of the utilities module.

+# S-Expression Parser.

+This module defines a parser for S-expressions.
+That's pretty much it.
+Other existing implementations are out there, but I just wanted something custom-made that I can soon improve upon to have better error messages and performance.